Junyue-Wang/RAG_part91/README.md

 The resulting vector database is saved in `chroma_db/`.
 Both folders are ignored by Git because they can be rebuilt.

-With the current Part 91 PDF, the script creates 932 embedded chunks.

-The script deliberately selects only files matching:

 ```text
 14 CFR Part 91*.pdf
 ```